Computer Science Foundations

 Do you cover ARIES recovery and write-ahead logging?

 Yes.
 ARIES has 3 phases: analysis (rebuild the active transaction table and dirty page table from the log), redo (replay all logged operations from the earliest dirty LSN), undo (roll back loser transactions using compensation log records).
-Berkeley CS186 project 6 implements this.
+Recovery projects commonly implement this.
 We provide the log format, the recovery algorithm with worked example, and the test cases covering crash during commit, crash during abort, and crash during recovery.

 Can you write efficient SQL queries?